neoatlantis/neoatlantis-crypto-js/lib/enigma/interface/README.md

 #### 1.1 Translation

 All outputs of this library **must** be translated into your language.
-You are required to set the `translation` as an assocative array.
+You are required to set the `translation` as an associative array.

-#### 1.2 Provide a HTML5 `localStorage` compatiable data store
+#### 1.2 Provide a HTML5 `localStorage` compatible data store

 The system utilizes the standard `localStorage` API to store all its data.
-You are responsible to provide a `localStorage` compatiable storing component.
+You are responsible to provide a `localStorage` compatible storing component.

 ### 2. Understanding the inputs and outputs